Mordançage: History

+Mordançage (pronounced mor-dahn-sahzh) was created by Jean-Pierre Sudre during the 1960s, and he dubbed it with the French term used in the fabric-dying industry for the ancient process of fixing dyes—'mordanting' in English—derived from the Latin mordere, "to bite".
+The copper chloride component of Mordançage was used in the dyeing industry for fixing colours, and in photography also as a fixer, and for 'thinning down' dense negatives, with 'Spiller's Reducer' devised by John Spiller in the 1860s.

-Mordançage was created by Jean-Pierre Sudre during the 1960s.
-While he is credited with the creation of Mordançage, it is based on a late 19th-century process known as etch-bleach.
-This process has also been referred to as bleach-etch, gelatin relief, or reverse relief.
+While Sudre is credited with the creation of Mordançage, it relates to late 19th-century photographic processes enabling the entire removal and transfer of emulsion to another surface, such as John Burgess's collodion transfer 'Eburneum' or 'Ivorytype' of 1865, Adolphe Fargier's carbon transfer or the similar and later Autotype, Kodak's Transferotype (1888), or more specifically to a process known as etch-bleach, also referred to as bleach-etch, gelatin relief, or reverse relief.

 Etch-bleach was first documented in 1897 by Paul Liesegang and was originally used as a reversal process for film negatives.
-Within a year, a man named Andresen suggested using hydrogen peroxide and hydrochloric acid in the process in the place of ammonium persulfate.
-Later references to the etch-bleach process show a chemical composition that is very close to that of mordançage - the only difference being the use of citric acid in place of glacial acetic acid.
+Within a year, Momme Andresen suggested using hydrogen peroxide and hydrochloric acid in the process in the place of ammonium persulfate.
+Later references to the etch-bleach process indicate chemistry that is very close to that of mordançage - the only difference being the use of citric acid in place of glacial acetic acid.

 Sudre refined this technique and dubbed it "mordançage."
 His process has since been adopted by some of his students, and has spread from there.
-Sudre's American student, Elizabeth Opalenik, created what is now known as the “draping effect” in the Mordançage process.
+Sudre's American student, Elizabeth Opalenik, created what is now known as the "draping effect" in the Mordançage process.